Fort Lauderdale CVS Injury Attorney

 - Spinal cord injuries (SCIs);

 - Back injuries;

 - Hip injuries;

 - Bruises and contusions;

 - Other types of catastrophic injuries.

 Given that so many residents of Fort Lauderdale and visitors to the area are older adults, it is important to recognize that slips and falls that result in broken hip bones or other fractures can be permanently debilitating.
 Indeed, many seniors who sustain fractures in slip and fall injuries lose their ability to live independently and end up requiring substantial care.
 Both TBIs and broken bones in CVS slips and falls can result in permanent and life-threatening injuries, especially for seniors.

 Timetable for Filing a CVS Personal Injury Lawsuit in Fort Lauderdale

 Serious personal injuries that happen at CVS and other retail establishments must be filed within a particular time window under Florida law.
-For most types of injuries that occur at CVS stores in Fort Lauderdale, the statute of limitations is four years.
+For most types of injuries that occur at CVS stores in Fort Lauderdale, the statute of limitations is two years.

 The statute of limitations is the time window in which state law allows an injury victim to file a lawsuit against the responsible entity or person.
 The “clock” that starts the time window on the statute of limitations begins running on the date of the accident.
-Accordingly, a person will likely have four years from the date of a CVS injury to file a lawsuit.
-If that injured person does not file a lawsuit within four years, the claim will become a time-barred suit under Florida law.
+Accordingly, a person will likely have two years from the date of a CVS injury to file a lawsuit.
+If that injured person does not file a lawsuit within two years, the claim will become a time-barred suit under Florida law.